CognonicLabs/what-you-know/README.md

 - "Keep your hands off my stack" is a line in Pink Floyd's Money (the famous Dark Side of the Moon album) and that is where the word "stack" should remain.
 Aside from the hipster culture origins and "my stack is better than your stack" is the obvious distinction that silicon computers don't think like that (well, other than an actual STACK instruction) but the word has been hijacked to mean a nebulous or distinct bundle of arbitrary development software that magically takes precedence over good architecure and design work.
 The word is a Red Flag warning of lazy and shoddy thinking

+---

+**Your ideas could go right here if you want...**

+- you said it!
+- you don't say...
+- say what?
+- say what you like,
+- say it isn't so